lgv-0/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a framework that aims to make creating large scale applications with mutating data easier to handle - useState for setting/getting

 - [ ] What does it mean to _think_ in react?

+Understanding rendering and props

 - [ ] Describe state.

+State is the current status/value of a certain item

 - [ ] Describe props.

+Props are pieces of data passed down where needed as arguments

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is something that happens outside the scope of a function you're changing, the useEffect hook can help sync.

 ## Project Set Up